vdavez/website/content/now/_index.md

 title: Now
 ---

-Living in Fitchburg, WI, though still back to DC on a pretty regular basis.
-Spouse is still making the world healthier, focused on obesity policy.
-Kids are 8 and 6 and busy with karate, basketball, and Minecraft.
+Living in Fitchburg, WI, enjoying the last weeks of fall before winter is upon us.
+Spouse is working hard to [keep the most vulnerable among us safe from COVID-19](https://madison.com/wsj/news/local/health-med-fit/madison-nurses-start-company-to-provide-online-covid-19-screening/article_26d6c436-f343-5016-ae35-5af1699b9731.html).
+Kids are 9 and 7 and working hard on their tree fort.
 I'm at [Hangar](https://hangar.is), building new companies, and trying to learn as much as I can about all things software and data.
-I have a lot of other things on the plate, primarily Uniform Law Commission committees and training related to digital government, though I'm trying to embrace the "Hell Yes or No" philosophy.
+Still trying to embrace the "Hell Yes or No" philosophy.

-Beyond that, been trying to maintain my physical health through regular exercise (yay [OTF!](https://www.orangetheoryfitness.com/)), diet, and sleep; my mental health through meditation and avoiding social media; and my energy through reading and rediscovering jazz.

-Last updated December 2019.
+Last updated October 2020.